Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 Additional examples of `zbcli imager` usage can be found here: [zbcli imager usage](../zbcli/imager)

-### 3. Run `zbcli update-config` to configure the Partitioning and Image loading
+### 4. Run `zbcli update-config` to configure the Partitioning and Image loading

-For this quickstart, we will use a known-good zi image.
+For this quickstart, we will use a known good zi image.
 We've converted the pre-installed base image on the SCM to the zi format.
 We will configure the zi image to be accessed remotely via HTTPS.

 If you wish to run from a local source such as a USB stick, our example images can be downloaded from the links that follow.
 You can also use the zi image you created in the previous step.